alexcoder04/rfap/CONTRIBUTING.md

-First of all, we really appreciate your interest in our project!
+First of all, we really appreciate your interest in our project 😀!

 This project is started and maintained by [@alexcoder04](https://github.com/alexcoder04) and